DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 5.md

 4. Initialize name and power in the init function.
 5. And delete these variable from the `KnightNFT` resource

+Next, we’ll combine resources and structs to store structured information.

 ### Solution !!

 ![Alt text](image-3.png)